-Do you know what you are eating?
-In this course, students will analyze the composition of food, take the opportunity to evaluate the effects of food on our bodies as well as form conclusions about about food consumption and be involved in food labs.
+Duration: Semester Grades: 9-12 Pre-Req: None Fee: \$10 Do you know what you are eating?
+In this course, students will analyze the composition of food, take the opportunity to evaluate the effects of food on our bodies as well as form conclusions about nutrition-related claims in the media.
+Students will participate in weekly food lab experiences.